+ O.A.R.S. is one of the most respected names in guided river raft tours with more than 40 years of

 Check the New Melones Summer Activities Schedule

-(2014 Summer Schedule to be announced in May)
+(2014 Summer Schedule was to be announced in May, but instead they re-issued last year's schedule with last year's dates.)

 From Memorial Day Weekend until Labor Day, New Melones Lake offers programs for the public at the Ironhorse Campground Amphitheater located in Glory Hole Recreation Area.